-This is the third post of a three-part blog series focused on key areas of business performance management for pathology practices, diagnostic laboratories, and molecular diagnostic providers.
+This is the third post of a three-part blog series focused on key areas of business performance management for pathology practices, hospital outreach programs, diagnostic laboratories, and molecular diagnostic providers.
 The other blog posts in this series can be found here: Part 1 and Part 2

 At the recent Executive War College, I had the honor of presenting with Diana Richard and Stephanie Denham of XIFIN in a session entitled, “Hidden Landmines in RCM — Understanding Trends That Impact Financial Performance of Laboratories and Pathology Practices.”
 It was a thrill since both Diana and Stephanie began their careers at my previous company, Pathology Service Associates and I have enjoyed following their careers since.